Foldex/r2mod_cli/README.md

 ### Holding

-Mods can be prevented from being updated by appending `-HOLD` to their folder names.
+Mods can be prevented from being auto updated by running `r2mod hold ModName`.

+Run again to remove the hold.

 ### Files